lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 =}
 ```

-It is no longer necessary to test for the presence of `x` because that is the only trigger.
+It is not necessary to test for the presence of `x` because that is the only trigger.
 The input `y`, however, may or may not be present at the logical time that this reaction is triggered.
 Hence, the code must test for its presence.

 The **effects** portion of the reaction specification can include outputs and actions.
-Actions will be described below.
 Outputs are set using a `SET` macro.
 For example, we can further modify the above example as follows:

 ```lf-py
 output z;